carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ~~~
 {: .output}

 Now a new directory named `pangenome/`  was created, let's move into it and explore it.
+PPanGGolin created a special file `pangenome.h5` that will be
+used as input and output in all of the steps.
+Since it will be getting enriched we can monitor it's increase in size.
 ~~~
 $ cd pangenome/
-$ ls
+$ ls -lh
 ~~~
 {: .language-bash}

 ~~~
-pangenome.h5
+total 8.9M
+-rw-r--r-- 1 user user 8.9M mar 31 09:41 pangenome.h5
 ~~~
 {: .output}

-The `pangenome.h5` file will be used as input and output for all subsequent analysis.

 ### Step 5: Gene clustering

-Ppanggolin use by default MMseqs2 to run clustering algoritm in all proteins.
-You can provide your own gene families or cluster adding the flag `--clusters` and providing the tsv file with your families but previously in step 4 you need to provide the annotations.
+PPanGGolin uses by default MMseqs2  algoritm to run the clustering in all the proteins.
+You can provide your own gene families or cluster
+adding the flag `--clusters` and providing a `tsv` file with your families but previously in step 4 you need to provide the annotations.

 ~~~
 $ ppanggolin cluster --pangenome pangenome.h5 --cpu 8